 Finally, six studies examine the impacts on English language learners.
-Most find that ELL students experience gains from charter school attendance that are similar to, and in some cases larger than, those of their non-ELL counterparts (Cohodes et al., 2013; Walters, 2018;
+Most find that ELL students experience gains from charter school attendance that are similar to, and in some cases larger than, those of their non-ELL counterparts (Cohodes et al., 2013, 2021; Setren, 2021; Walters, 2018).

-Cohodes et al., 2021; Setren, 2021).
 These studies assess impacts on test scores and post-secondary outcomes.
 Setren (2021) notes that charter schools positively impact four-year college enrollment for ELL students, relative to their non-charter counterparts.
 However, a recent nationwide study finds that KIPP charter schools do not have any detectable effect on enrollment and persistence through college for students whose main language at home is not English, though the subgroups are small and underpowered (Demers et al., 2023).
 When it comes to civic outcomes, charter schools in Boston have statistically similar, positive effects for ELL students and non-ELL students, though these effects are also imprecise (Cohodes & Feigenbaum, 2023).

-Researchers report that charter schools produce the largest impact on the students least likely to attend them.
-For instance, ELL students and low-scoring students see large effects on test scores, but these students are less likely to apply to and attend a charter school than their non-ELL and higher-scoring counterparts (Cohodes et al., 2013).
-Similarly, Walters (2018) notes that disadvantaged students, including non-white students, low-income students, and students with lower baseline achievement scores, experience particularly large gains from charter school attendance.
-However, these students enroll in charter schools at lower rates than their more affluent and white peers.
-These findings suggest that charter schools would continue to produce positive outcomes for students if the sector grows.
+In some cases, researchers report that charter schools produce the largest impact on the students least likely to attend them.
+For instance, ELL students and low-scoring students see large gains in test scores, but these students are less likely to apply to and attend a charter school than their non-ELL and higher-scoring counterparts in Boston (Setren, 2021).
+Similarly, Walters (2018) notes that, in Boston, disadvantaged students, including nonwhite students, low-income students, and students with lower baseline achievement scores, experience particularly large gains from charter school attendance.
+However, based on their representation in the Boston student population, these students are underenrolled in charter schools at that moment in time.
+These findings suggested that charter schools in Boston could have continued to produce positive outcomes for students if the sector grows - a finding confirmed in a study of charter expansion in the city (Cohodes et al., 2021).
+Nationwide, as shown in Figure 3 and Table A1, students of color, urban students, and those that receive subsidized lunch are overrepresented in the charter student sample compared the U.S. student population as a whole.
+Nevertheless, it may still be the case that charter sector growth could reach more students who disproportionately benefit from such schools depending on the demographics and current interest in charter schools in many urban areas.

-4.8 Alignment with non-lottery studies
+Alignment with non-lottery studies

 This review focuses on lottery-based research of charter schools.
 Given the limited locations that have been subject to such study, we consider how the results align with non-lottery studies of charter school effectiveness.
-Few studies directly compare different methods of assessing charter school impacts, but the ones that do generally find that lottery and non-lottery estimates of the same schools are similar (Abdulkadiroğlu et al., 2011; Dobbie & Fryer, 2013; Abdulkadiroglu et al., 2016; Abdulkadiroglu et al., 2017; Clark Tuttle et al., 2015; Fortsan et al., 2015; Foreman et al., 2019).
+Few studies directly compare different methods of assessing charter school impacts, but the ones that do generally find that lottery and non-lottery estimates of the same schools are similar (Abdulkadiroğlu et al., 2011, 2016, 2017; Clark et al., 2015; Dobbie & Fryer, 2013; Foreman et al., 2019; Fortson et al., 2015).
 However, schools that are oversubscribed and save their records may be different from other schools.
-Abdulkadiroglu et al. (2011) find similar impacts for lottery- and regression-based estimates of charter school effectiveness, but bigger impacts for charter schools that have lottery records and are oversubscribed.
+Abdulkadiroğlu et al. (2011) find similar impacts for lottery- and regression-based estimates of charter school effectiveness, but bigger impacts for charter schools that have lottery records and are oversubscribed.